matthew3hansen/DSA_Project_3/README.md

 ### Motivation

 In the wake of Covid-19 and social unrest, crime rates are steadily increasing, especially in urban areas.
-Walking somewhere could be especially dangerous if the person isnt aware of the current crime rates in the area.
+Walking somewhere could be especially dangerous if the person isn't aware of the current crime rates in the area.

 ### Features